-- "Total CEO realized compensation" for a given year is defined as (i) the amounts reported for Mr. Musk in "Summary Compensation Table" under this Item 11 below under the columns "Salary," "Bonus," "Non-Equity Incentive Plan Compensation" and "All Other Compensation," plus (ii) with respect to any stock option exercised by Mr. Musk in such year in connection with which shares of stock were also sold other than to satisfy any resulting tax liability, the difference between the market price of such shares at the time of exercise and the applicable exercise price of the option, plus (iii) with respect to any restricted stock unit vested by Mr. Musk in such year in connection with which shares of stock were also sold other than automatic sales to satisfy any withholding obligations related to such vesting, the market price of such shares at the time of vesting, plus (iv) any cash actually received by Mr. Musk in respect of any shares sold to cover tax liabilities as described in (ii) and (iii) above, following the payment of such tax liabilities. - (2) Of the amounts noted, Mr. Musk has not accepted his salary in the amounts of \$23,760 and \$56,380 for 2019 and 2018, respectively. - (3) Reflects, for 2019, the applicable minimum wage requirements under California law for part of such year.
-Commencing in May 2019 at Mr. Musk's request, we eliminated altogether the earning and accrual of this base salary. - (4) Reflects the exercise of a vested stock option award as to which Mr. Musk paid the exercise price in cash.
-None of the shares received upon exercise have been sold, and therefore this amount has not been received by Mr. Musk. - Includes \$2,283,988,504 attributed to the 2018 CEO Performance Award, which is intended to compensate Mr. Musk over its 10-year maximum term and will become vested as to all shares subject to it only if our market capitalization increases to \$650.0 billion and 12 of 16 total operational milestones are achieved during such 10-year period.
-Each tranche of 1/12th of the total number of shares subject to the option becomes vested and exercisable each time: (i) our market capitalization increases initially to \$100.0 billion for the first tranche, and by an additional \$50.0 billion for each tranche thereafter; and (ii) one of 16 specified operational milestones relating to total revenue or adjusted EBITDA (other than any operating milestone that previously counted towards the vesting of another tranche) is attained, subject to Mr. Musk's continued service to us as either CEO or as both Executive Chairman and Chief Product Officer, with the CEO reporting to him, at each such vesting event.
-This award was designed to be entirely an incentive for future performance that would take many years, if at all, to be achieved.
-Further, each of the requirements underlying the performance milestones was selected to be very difficult to achieve.
-If any options have not vested by the end of the term of the option award, they will be forfeited and Mr. Musk will not realize the value of such options.
-As of April 29, 2021, six of the 12 tranches under the 2018 CEO Performance Award have vested and become exercisable, subject to Mr. Musk's payment of the exercise price of \$70.01 per share and the minimum five-year holding period generally applicable to any shares he acquires upon exercise.
-See "Compensation Discussion and Analysis-Chief Executive Officer Compensation-2018 CEO Performance Award" under this Item 11 above.
+- (1) "Total CEO realized compensation" for a given year is defined as (i) the amounts reported for Mr. Musk in "Summary Compensation Table" under this Item 11 below under the columns "Salary," "Bonus," "Non-Equity Incentive Plan Compensation" and "All Other Compensation," plus (ii) with respect to any stock option exercised by Mr. Musk in such year in connection with which shares of stock were also sold other than to satisfy any resulting tax liability, the difference between the market price of such shares at the time of exercise and the applicable exercise price of the option, plus (iii) with respect to any restricted stock unit vested by Mr. Musk in such year in connection with which shares of stock were also sold other than automatic sales to satisfy any withholding obligations related to such vesting, the market price of such shares at the time of exercise as described in (ii) and (iii) above, following the payment of such tax liabilities. - (2) Of the amounts noted, Mr. Musk has not accepted his salary in the amount of \$23,760 for 2019. - (3) Reflects the exercise of vested stock options scheduled to expire in 2022 as to which Mr. Musk paid the exercise price in cash.
+Of the shares received upon exercise, 42.0% were immediately sold in order to pay federal and state tax withholding from the option exercise.
+None of the proceeds from such sales were retained by Mr. Musk.
+Of the remaining shares, 94.6% were retained by Mr. Musk.
+The other 5.4% automatically were sold as a result of a Rule 10b5-1 trading plan put in place in September 2021. - (4) Reflects, for 2019, the applicable minimum wage requirements under California law for part of such year.
+Commencing in May 2019 at Mr. Musk's request, we eliminated altogether the earning and accrual of this base salary. - (5) Reflects the exercise of a vested stock option award as to which Mr. Musk paid the exercise price in cash.
+None of the shares received upon exercise have been sold, and therefore this amount has not been received by Mr. Musk.